 State Buildings Green Energy Project

-In August 2019, the State of New Mexico’s Facilities Management Division of the General Services Department began a $32 million project to improve the energy efficiency of more than 30 executive buildings in Santa Fe.
-The project is anticipated to cut energy bills in half, saving the state at least $1.1 million per year.
-The project will also have a lasting impact on the community, state, and world in terms of the global greenhouse gas emissions reduced by these efforts.
+In August 2019, the Facilities Management Division of the New Mexico General Services Department began a $32 million project to improve the energy efficiency of more than 30 executive buildings in Santa Fe.
+The project, scheduled for completion in 2022, will cut the buildings’ energy bills in half and reduce climate-warming carbon emissions.

 Gov. Michelle Lujan Grisham has made building a clean energy future for New Mexico and reducing the state’s impact on climate change a priority of her administration.